-To understand the recovery process of MIS3-5aiceH, time series of sea ice, deepwater formation, surface salinity, surface density and subsurface ocean temperature were are analyzed (Renold et al. 2010, Vettoretti and Peltier 2016, Brown and Galbraith 2016).
-Figure 8 shows time series of these variables in the Irminger Sea (35-25° W, 55-63° N) and Greenland Sea (1° W-5° E, 65°N-70°N), where deepwater formed forms at the onset of the abrupt recovery of the AMOC.
-In MIS3-5aiceH, after the cessation of hosing, surface salinity and density first increased drastically increase in the Irminger Sea and Greenland Sea (red line in Fig. 8), followed by a gradual increase afterwards.
-8d, e, j, k).
-In association, the AMOC strengthened strengthens slightly by 3 Sv over the first 560 years and increased increases the northward transport of salt and heat, which induced.
-This induces a slight increase in the subsurface temperature and surface salinity and a decrease in sea ice.
-Formation of (Fig. 8).
-During this period, no deepwater occurred forms in Irminger Sea and Greenland Sea, except for one case in the Irminger sea approximately 300 years after the cessation of hosing, but (Fig. 8c, year 800 in the figure).
-Nevertheless, the AMOC diddoes not start to recover at this point (Fig. 3) because the surface salinity and subsurface ocean temperature were are not sufficiently high to maintain convection.
-Four hundred years after the cessation of hosing, the surface salinity and sea ice thickness reached a quasi-equilibrium reach an apparently steady state, (Fig. 8a, e), whereas the subsurface temperature continuously increased increases (Fig. 8f, year 900 in the figure).
-When the subsurface ocean warmed warms sufficiently, vigorous convective mixing initiated initiates again in the Irminger Sea (Figs. 88c and 9, regions circled by black contours).
-As a result, a positive salinity anomaly spreads over the subpolar gyre regions (Fig. 9), which eaused causes a second deepwater formation in the north-western North Atlantic in the Greenland Sea, where the surface salinity was sufficiently high and subsurface ocean sufficiently warm (Figs. §8f and 9).
-These deepwater formations diddo not occur continuously and they ceased cease once, possibly associated with decadal variability in deepwater formation (Oka et al. 2006).
-Note that the emergence of enhanced decadal variability prior 2006), and are similar to the full AMOC recovery is in line with the observation of early warning signals for DO events (i.e., signs of a tipping point) in a high-resolution ice core record (Boers 2018).
-However, the deepwater formation in the Greenland Sea induced induces southward flow through the Denmark Strait in the deep ocean and enhanced enhances the AMOC via downward flow along the slope (Reynolds et al. 2010).
-As a result, a compensational northward surface flow transported transports salt into the deepwater formation and enused causes a second occurrence of convection in the Greenland Sea (Fig. 9, years 1075 to 1079).
-Subsequently, the AMOC recovered recovers abruptly to its original strength with an overshoot (Fig. 3).
-These recovery processes show that the balance of sea ice thickness, sea surface salinity and subsurface ocean temperature determined determine the recovery time of the AMOC in this experiment.
-The recovery process observed here is also similar to the recovery process of AMOC in intrinsic AMOC oscillations observed in Vettoretti and Peltier (2016) and Sherriff-Tadano and Abe-Ouchi (2020).
+To understand the recovery process of MIS3-5aiceH, time series of sea ice, deepwater formation, surface salinity and subsurface ocean temperature were analyzed (Renold et al. 2010, Vettoretti and Peltier 2016, Brown and Galbraith 2016).
+Figure 8 shows time series of these variables in the Irminger Sea (35-25° W, 55-63° N) and Greenland Sea (1° W-5° E, 65°N-70°N), where deepwater formed at the onset of the abrupt recovery of the AMOC.
+In MIS3-5aiceH, after the cessation 250 of hosing, surface salinity and density first increased drastically in the Irminger Sea and Greenland Sea (red line in Fig. 8), followed by a gradual increase afterwards.
+In association, the AMOC strengthened slightly and increased the northward transport of salt and heat, which induced a slight increase in the subsurface temperature and surface salinity and a decrease in sea ice.
+Formation of deepwater occurred in the Irminger sea approximately 300 years after the cessation of hosing, but the 255 AMOC did not recover at this point because the surface salinity and subsurface ocean temperature were not sufficiently high to maintain convection.
+Four hundred years after the cessation of hosing, the surface salinity and sea ice thickness reached a quasi-equilibrium state, whereas the subsurface temperature continuously increased.
+When the subsurface ocean warmed sufficiently, vigorous convective mixing initiated again in the Irminger Sea (Figs. 8 and 9, regions circled by black contours).
+As a result, a positive salinity anomaly spread over the subpolar gyre regions (Fig. 9), which caused a second deepwater formation in the north-western North Atlantic in the Greenland Sea, where the surface salinity was sufficiently high and subsurface ocean sufficiently warm (Figs. 8 and 9).
+These deepwater formations did not occur continuously and they ceased once, possibly associated with decadal variability in deepwater formation (Oka et al. 2006).
+Note that the emergence of enhanced decadal variability prior to the full AMOC recovery is in line with the observation of early warning signals for DO events (i.e., signs of a tipping point) in a high-resolution ice core record (Boers 2018).
+However, the deepwater formation in the Greenland Sea induced southward flow through the Denmark Strait in the deep ocean and enhanced the AMOC via downward flow along the slope (Reynolds et al. 2010).
+As a result, a compensational northward surface flow transported salt into the deepwater formation and caused a second occurrence of convection in the Greenland Sea (Fig. 9, years 1075 to 1079).
+Subsequently, the AMOC recovered abruptly to its original strength with an overshoot (Fig. 3).
+These recovery processes show that the balance of sea ice thickness, sea surface salinity and subsurface ocean temperature determined the recovery time of the AMOC in this experiment.